bentomhall/nih-system/homebrewery/core.homebrew.md

 \page
 #### Space

 A creature's space is the area in feet that it effectively controls in combat, not an expression of its physical dimensions.
 A typical Medium creature isn't 5 feet wide, for example, but it does control a space that wide.
 If a Medium hobgoblin stands in a 5-foot-wide doorway, other creatures can't get through unless the hobgoblin lets them.
-Miniscule creatures (such as a normal spider) do not control any space---any other creature can move through its space at will and it can enter other creatures' spaces at will.
+Miniscule creatures (such as a normal spider) do not control any space&mdash;any other creature can move through its space at will and it can enter other creatures' spaces at will.

 A creature's space also reflects the area it needs to fight effectively.
 For that reason, there's a limit to the number of creatures that can surround another creature in combat.
 Assuming Medium combatants, eight creatures can fit in a 5-foot radius around another one.